tablecheck/tablekit/packages/sidenav/src/Sidenav.md

-The SideNav component dispalys navigation items.
+The SideNav component displays navigation items.
 It's shown on the left side.

 List of components that you can use to implement SideNav: